 Key features

-Microsoft 365 integration - Works with Outlook, Teams, and other Microsoft services without additional setup.
+- Microsoft 365 integration - Works with Outlook, Teams, and other Microsoft services without extra setup

-The main appeal of Microsoft Bookings is its complete integration within the Microsoft system.
-If you're already paying for Microsoft 365 Business Standard or higher, you get Bookings included: no additional subscription needed.
+The main feature of Microsoft Bookings is its complete integration within Microsoft.
+If you're already paying for Microsoft 365 Business Standard or higher, you get Bookings included with no additional subscription.
 However, Microsoft retired the mobile apps in 2023, so you'll manage everything from desktop or mobile web browsers.
-The interface also feels less polished than dedicated scheduling platforms, and advanced features like routing or round-robin distribution aren't available.
+The interface also feels less intuitive than other scheduling platforms, and advanced features like routing or round-robin distribution aren't available.

 Microsoft Bookings vs Salesforce Scheduler

-Resource management - Salesforce Scheduler offers sophisticated resource allocation with skills and territories, while Microsoft Bookings provides basic staff assignment.
+- Resource management - Salesforce Scheduler gets you resource allocation with skills and territories, while Microsoft Bookings has basic staff assignment

 Pros and cons